ralsina/faaso/README.md

 But the funko has *the interesting bits* of the app.

 The full details of how to write funkos are still in flux, so not documenting it for now.
-Eventually, you will be able to either just write the parts you need to write to create funkos in different languages.
+Eventually, you will be able to just write the parts you need to write to create funkos in different languages.
 It's easy!

 ### So what can a funko do?